AI-Edu-ITS/its-ml-playground/section1/README.md

 python3 section1/run_section1.py --mode download
 ```

-If dataset successfully downloaded, your dataset will be appear in dataset folder with file name `whr_dataset.csv`
+If dataset successfully downloaded, your dataset will be appear in dataset folder with file name `whr_dataset.csv`, `shop_customer_dataset.csv`, and `abalone_dataset.csv`.

 ## 📈 Dataset Exploration